Housefull (film series): Housefull 4 (2019 film)

-Back in the present, Harry realises that the grooms are getting married to the wrong brides.
+Back in the present, Harry realises that the grooms are about to marry the wrong brides.
 Pasta helps Harry remind Roy and Max of their lives as Bangdu Maharaj and Dharamputra, respectively.
 Just then, they are introduced to Pappu Rangeela, a qawwali singer and a family friend of the girls.
 He is the reincarnation of Gama but has no recollection of his past life.
 Meanwhile, Pasta finds a painting of their past lives' wedding day which shows Bala with Madhu, Bangdu with Mala, and Dharamputra with Meena.
 Before they can show this painting to the girls to remind them of their past lives, it gets in the hands of Pappu Rangeela and he remembers his life as Gama.

 Pappu crashes the wedding and a fight ensues.
 The fight makes Pooja and Neha remember everything.
 Soon, Michael Bhai, now revealed to be the reincarnation of Suryabhan, shows up at the wedding for his money and shoots Gama.
-Kriti remembers everything when she sees Michael Bhai and also tells everyone that the wedding mandap hadn't collapsed on its own – it was broken down by Suryabhan to kill everyone so that he could be King.
+Kriti remembers everything when she sees Michael Bhai and also tells everyone that the wedding mandap hadn't collapsed on its own – it was broken down by Suryabhan to kill everyone so that he could become King.
 Michael Bhai recounts his past life and boasts how he got Gama's brother killed.
 Pappu Rangeela hears this and pushes Michael Bhai into the collapsing mandap, thus getting his revenge.

-The film ends on a happy note with Harry, Roy and Max getting married to Kriti, Pooja and Neha, thus competing their 600-year-old love story.
+The film ends on a happy note with Harry, Roy and Max marrying Kriti, Pooja and Neha, thus completing their 600-year-old love story.